ghcjs/ghcjs/README.markdown

 For the best JavaScript performance you should probably use a 32bit version of of ghc.
 If you use the 64bit build it will use goog.math.Long for Int and Word.

 Integrated
 ==========

 Aditional Requirements
 ----------------------

- * GHC install capable of building GHC 7.4.1
+ * GHC install capable of building GHC 7.6.1
  * 3.5GB RAM (JavaScript linker is memory hungry)

 Tested On
 ---------

-* OS X 10.7 using 32bit GHC 7.4.1 to build 32bit GHC
-* Ubuntu 12.04 64bit VM with 3.5GB of system RAM using 64bit GHC 7.4.1 to build 64bit GHC
+ * Ubuntu 12.04 64bit VM with 3.5GB of system RAM using 64bit GHC 7.6.1 to build 64bit GHC

 Getting The Source
 ------------------